tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   That means if the value of `flag` is 16, then the conditional jumps depends on comparing the carry flag with 0; if `flag` is 17 then on comparing the carry flag with 1; etc. Interestingly, if the `flag` is 19, then the conditional jumps always take.

-  **Gadget entry point calculation:** so the address of the next executed instruction has been calculated using the following simple algorithm:
+  **Next entry point calculation:** the address of the next executed instruction has been calculated using the following algorithm:

     1. use the original return address to find the corresponding entry in the return address table,
     2. extract the value of `flag` field, use the table above find the corresponding flag register,